caprover/caprover/README.md

 You can visit Captain in the browser and set custom parameters for your app such as environment variables, and do much more!

-For more details regarding deployment, mainly `captain-definition` file, please see CLI docs.
+For more details regarding deployment, please see CLI docs.
+For details on `captain-definition` file, see Captain Definition File section below.

 ## Do Much More:

 ### Enable HTTPS on Captain:

-One of a benefits of Captain, is ONE CLICK HTTPS activation.
-Simply click on Enable HTTPs on your dashboard and after a coupld of seconds your HTTPS is enabled.
+One of the benefits of Captain, is the ONE CLICK HTTPS activation.
+Simply click on Enable HTTPs on your dashboard and after a couple of seconds your HTTPS is enabled.
 Note that once HTTPS is enabled, you cannot change your root domain, i.e. `something.mydomain.com`, of course it's always possible to re-install Captain and change it.
-After enabling HTTPS, you can optionally, although very recommented, enforce HTTPS for all connections, i.e. denying plain insecure HTTP connections and redirect them to HTTPS.
+After enabling HTTPS, you can optionally, although very recommended, enforce HTTPS for all requests, i.e. denying plain insecure HTTP connections and redirect them to HTTPS.
 Make sure you manually check HTTPS before doing this.
 Simply go to `https://captain.something.mydomain.com` and if it works, you can safely force HTTPS.

 ### Enable HTTPS for Apps: